-This rare bee has losed 96 percent of his population in just a few decades; how you can help get it off the endangered species list
+Rare bee lost 96 percent of its population, how you can help it stop being endangered

-HAMPTON, Illinois– A research team in the Quad Cities is fighting to bring a native bumblebee back from the brink of extinction.
+HAMPTON, Illinois -- A research team in the Quad Cities is fighting to bring a native bumblebee back from the brink of extinction.

-Assistant Professor of Biology at Blackhawk College Isaac Stewart says the rusty patched bumblebee used to be found all over the Midwest and North East.
-Now, it’s found in just a handful of states.
-Its population has declined 96 percent in just the last few decades.
+The rusty patched bumblebee used to be found all over the Midwest and North East, according to Assistant Professor of Biology at Blackhawk College Isaac Stewart.

+Now, it's found in just a handful of states since its population has declined 96 percent in just the last few decades.

-“If we lose (bees), we lose our food supply,” Stewart says.
-“One out of every three bites we eat, pollinated by an insect pollinator.
-If we lose those insects, we lose that food supply.’
+"If we lose [bees], we lose our food supply," Stewart says.
+"One out of every three bites we eat, pollinated by an insect pollinator.
+If we lose those insects, we lose that food supply."

+Smith and Stewart say one of the most important things people can do to help bees is plant native flowers which helps them stay resilient against disease, pesticides and habitat loss.

+"If they're well-fed, if there's enough floral resources, then they can resist a lot of that and continue to thrive in ecosystems," Stewart says.

 Stewart and some of his students are trying to find the rusty patched bumblebee at the Illiniwek Forest Preserve.
-They’re also studying the bee population, documenting how it changes over the years.
+They're also studying the bee population and documenting how it changes over the years.

 “What we’re looking for are any bee species we can find," he says.
 "And we’re really looking for diversity.”